 Finding the Maryland 400 is an effort led by the Maryland State Archives to learn more about these Marylanders, and discover their names, their lives, and their stories.
 You can read the biographies of the soldiers who fought at the Battle of Brooklyn written so far or check out the blog to read more about the life and times of the Maryland soldiers.

 The project is supported by a generous donation from the Maryland Society of the Sons of the American Revolution.
-Past support has come from the Maryland Military Department, Office of the Adjutant General, the Maryland Military Historical Society, Washington College, and the Moss Family Foundation.
+Additional support has come from the Maryland Military Department, Office of the Adjutant General, the Maryland Military Historical Society, Washington College, the Moss Family Foundation, the First Maryland Regiment, Inc., and Belair Mansion.

 To contact the project, please email us at firstname.lastname@example.org.